redcrafter502/untis-to-calender/README.md

 2. Create a `.env` file with the following configurations:
     * Here you can change the port.
 Example: `PORT=2000`
     * You need to specify an auth secret for jsonwebtoken.
 Example: `AUTH_SECRET="supersecretsecret"`
-    * You need to define an url to be displayed in the url.
+    * You need to define an url to be displayed in the ui.
 Example: `API_URL=http://localhost:3000`
-    * You need to set the date for your instance of PostgreSQL.
+    * You need to set the data for your instance of PostgreSQL.
 Example: `DB_USERNAME="postgres" DB_PASSWORD="password"
 DB_DATABASE="untis-to-calender"
 DB_HOST="localhost"